 On Feb.
 1, the Richmond Heights City Council will consider a Tax Increment Financing (TIF) proposal for The Boulevard South.
 Plans for the expansion include a parking structure, retail space, office space and 165 residential units.
 Should the project, which is in the Meramec Elementary attendance area, generate any additional enrollment, the District would not receive any corresponding revenue until 2039 and, once the project is complete, would be out hundreds of thousands of dollars of new revenue each year until the TIF expires.
 Click on the headline to learn more.

-The State of Missouri will offer the ACT to all 11th-grade students this spring as part of the Missouri Assessment Program.
-All juniors enrolled in Missouri public schools are required to participate in the statewide ACT® Plus Writing.
-Eleventh-graders who attend a private school or are home schooled are eligible to take the ACT in the District in which they live at no cost.
+The state of Missouri will offer the ACT to all 11th-grade students this spring as part of the Missouri Assessment Program.
+All juniors enrolled in Missouri public schools are required to participate in the statewide ACT® Plus Writing assessment.
+Eleventh-graders who attend a private school or are home schooled are eligible to take the ACT in the district in which they live at no cost.
 Click on the headline to learn more.